junglesta/shaman-blog/src/content/post/noise-in-my-head.md

 ---
-title: "How do i stop all that noise in my head?"
+title: "How do I stop all that noise in my head?"
 description: "Bro, it's like trying to silence the monkeys at a banana festival.
 Just let them party till they're all partied out."
 publishDate: "11 feb 2024"
 tags: ["silence", "meditation", "breath", "thoughts", "monkeys", "chill"]